 Zika virus disease can often be diagnosed by performing reverse transcriptase-polymerase chain reaction (RT-PCR) on serum.
 Testing is performed at the CDC Arbovirus Diagnostic Laboratory and a few state health departments.

 Contact your state health department for local direction on handling specimens for testing.
-To find your state contact refer to this Zika state contact list from CDC (members-only PDF).
+To find your state contact refer to the Zika state contact list from CDC (members-only PDF).

 Urge Congress to Fund Zika Prevention: Our patients can't wait!